This is a blogging experiment. I am trying to see what I could blog about in 10 minutes or less.

 account.
 For some past classes I've begun using new LMS's and Twitter.
 Here comes the chocolate story.

-(This video is gives you an idea about my phone and why it is
+(This video is gives you an idea about my phone and why it is pushing me to be more digital)

 My previous phone (a 2005 Verizon model) was working just fine for what I needed until an uneaten chocolate melted in my pocket and destroyed my phone.
 Having seen the advertisements and the recently discounted price of the Window's KIN two phone, I decided I would upgrade.
 The KIN links all your social networking sites and lets you view your friends updates and RSS feeds continually.
 This made me Tweet more and Facebook more.
 Finally I signed up for this Honors 202 class and in the past week and a half I have already signed up for numerous new websites and services that are helping me consume content, create content, and connect with users around the world.